A-Croshaw/cosbranok/README.md

 ## _1 - The background_

-The background for index.html and the gallery.html is a slightly yellow-creamy color `#f5e5001c` this is so the focus can be on the content and for the user to be able to read or see the images.
+The background for index.html and the gallery.html is a slightly yellow-creamy color `#f5e5001c` this is so the focus can be on the content and for the user to be able to read the content or look at the images with ease

 There is an image for the background for the events.html and contact.html